dwalend/blog/_posts/2014-10-02-Semirings.md

               NextStepDigraph<TestBean,LeastPathLabel,SimpleDigraph.SimpleEdge,IndexedMutableSimpleDigraph<TestBean>>,
               LeastPathComparator,
               LeastPathSemiring<TestBean,SimpleDigraph.SimpleEdge,IndexedMutableSimpleDigraph<TestBean>>> dijkstra = new Dijkstra<LeastPathLabel,
                                                                                                                       IndexedMutableSimpleDigraph<TestBean>,
                                                                                                                       NextStepDigraph<TestBean,LeastPathLabel,SimpleDigraph.SimpleEdge,IndexedMutableSimpleDigraph<TestBean>>,
                                                                                                                       LeastPathComparator,
                                                                                                                       LeastPathSemiring<TestBean,SimpleDigraph.SimpleEdge,IndexedMutableSimpleDigraph<TestBean>>>();

-(Yes, the diamond operator might make this half the size.
-Too bad the code stopped compiling in JDK6 despite being correct.)
+(Yes, Java's new diamond operator might make this half the size.
+Too bad the code stopped compiling in JDK6.)

-# Maybe That Lance Wasn't the Right Tool for Attacking That Windmill
+## Maybe That Lance Wasn't the Right Tool for Attacking That Windmill

 I'm very happy with how the code came out this early in the project.
 I've been able to make something both explainable and powerful, and extend it to solve for betweenness (which deserves its own blog article).
-It took eight weeks of a few hours after work when family and chores left me a little time, maybe 25 hours total.
-The code looks just like the algorithms in the book, not an example of some vile boundary case.
+It took eight weeks of a few hours after work when family and chores left me a little time, maybe just 25 hours total.
+The final code looks just like the algorithms in the book, not an example of some vile boundary case.

 Download it and try it out.
 In sbt, it's easy to type in a graph and try out different algorithms: